 We employ a range of innovative teaching methods, such as experiential based learning, reflective journals and dramatised dissertations.
 Research training and personal and professional development are embedded throughout your degree.
 Our contextual approach to law means that we also provide opportunities to engage in law-related work outside the curriculum.
 Across your years with us, we will give you all the support and advice needed to help you realise your full potential.

-Typically, each module has two hours of lectures per week and regular seminars, or by two hours of workshops per week with occasional lectures.
+First year modules are taught either by two hours of lectures per week and regular seminars, or by two hours of workshops per week with occasional lectures.
 These teaching methods offer opportunities for legal problem solving and discussion of ethical or policy issues relating to the law.
-Staff have regular advice and feedback hours in which you can discuss issues outside of your seminars.
+Staff have regular advice and feedback hours in which you can discuss issues outside of your seminars and workshops.

 Typically in lectures, depending on the options chosen, class sizes are between 10 to 300 students.
 Core module lectures consist of approximately 300 students, and there are approximately 16 students per seminar.
 Some modules teach through workshops involving 20 to 30 students.

 Although methods of assessment vary for each module, you will generally be expected to write essays and/or sit a two to three hour examination in your modules.
 As well as essays and exams, we offer a variety of other assessment methods such as group presentations and reflective diaries, with emphasis placed on continuing assessment through class tests, essays and other formative and summative written work.
 You will also write formative essays for which you will receive detailed feedback in preparation for your final module assessments.
 Formative assessments do not contribute towards your final mark.